-The Company plans to distribute its products in Canada, the US and certain international markets.
+The Company plans to liquidate the TapouT-branded inventory of its products in Canada, the US and certain international markets.
 The Company is currently negotiating licensing and/or distribution agreements with foreign distributors for the Sales and Marketing of some of Axxess's products in their respective territories.
-One example of a foreign distribution agreement is with Hard Core Beverages (HCB) of Australia for the TapouT line of products.
-The TapouT brand is even more recognizable in the Asia Pacific region and the company believes sales will grow quickly in the region.
-HCB has the rights for Australia, New Zealand, Indonesia and South Korea.